Copyright (c) 2010 Sharon A Christie

 4) Can you perform the work you did previously?
 If your condition isn't as severe as the medical conditions on the list, then you must show that it interferes with your ability to do the work you did previously.

 5) Can you do any other type of work?
 The SSA takes your age, medical condition, education, training, past work experience and skills into consideration to determine whether you can do a job other than your previous one.
+If SSA believes that you can be employed in another job, your claim will be denied.

 The SSA also bases its determination of disability on the duration of your inability to work.
 You must have been unable to work for at least 12 months, or you are not expected to be able to return to work for at least that long.
 For example: if your illness or injury means that you cannot work for 6 months but you are expected to return to work after that time, or have returned to work, SSA won't consider you disabled.